Blog Pennsylvania’s Legislators Examine Statutes Post Supreme Court Ruling

 Good afternoon.
 Thanks to Chairmen Kauffman and Galloway, Representative Kate Klunk, and to the rest of the House Labor and Industry Committee for your attention to this issue.

-My name is David Osborne; I am President & General Counsel of the Fairness Center, a public interest law firm that provides free legal services to those hurt by public sector union officials.
+My name is David Osborne.
+I am President & General Counsel of the Fairness Center, a public interest law firm that protects those who are hurt by public-sector union officials.
 The Fairness Center represents various public-sector employees, some of whom are members and some of whom are nonmembers, who would be impacted by this or other bills that have been introduced.
 I am here to represent those clients today.

 The idea of public-sector unionization and agency fees would astound those who framed and ratified the Bill of Rights. . . .
 [P]rominent members of the founding generation condemned laws requiring public employees to affirm or support beliefs with which they disagreed.
 As noted, Jefferson denounced compelled support for such beliefs as “sinful and tyrannical,” and others expressed similar views.